gabo-di/AquaCrop.jl/docs/src/index.md

 model coupling.
 These new features increase the interoperability of the model compared to its original implementation.

-The model is open-source and available on [Github](https://github.com/gabo-di/AquaCrop.jl).
+The model is open-source and available on [Github](https://github.com/gabo-di/AquaCrop.jl) under a BSD-3 license.
 It was developed as a component of the [Persefone.jl](https://persefone-model.eu) model of the [Helmholtz Centre for Environmental Research - UFZ](https://www.ufz.de/) and the [German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig](https://www.idiv.de/).
-Development was funded through the project [CAP4GI](https://cap4gi.de/en) by the Federal Ministry of Education and Research (BMBF), within the framework of the Strategy „Research for Sustainability" ([FONA](www.fona.de/en)) as part of its Social-Ecological Research funding priority, funding no. 01UT2102A.
+Development was funded through the project [CAP4GI](https://cap4gi.de/en) by the Federal Ministry of Education and Research (BMBF), within the framework of the Strategy "Research for Sustainability" ([FONA](www.fona.de/en)) as part of its Social-Ecological Research funding priority, funding no. 01UT2102A.